nextgis/docs_toolbox/source/gpkg2etab.rst

-Convert GeoPackage to MapInfo Enhanced TAB
+GeoPackage to MapInfo Enhanced TAB
 ==========================================

 Convert GeoPackage (GPKG) to Enhanced TAB (NativeX) for MapInfo Pro 15.2 and above.